hmeqo/dotfiles/README.md

 ### fakehome

-Is also can be fix xdg to some programs.
+It can also fix XDG paths for some programs.

 #### Install fakehome

-default for code firefox hmcl-bin jetbrains-fleet minecraft-launcher rye steam thunderbird ..., and you can use `fakehome xxx` manually.
+Default for code hmcl-bin jetbrains-fleet minecraft-launcher steam thunderbird ..., and you can use `fakehome xxx` manually.

 ```bash
 ~/.config/dotfiles/fakehome/install.sh